TMiguelT/CwlWorkshop/slides.md

 ![](images/rabix_samtools_other.png)
 ]
 ---
+## Wrapping Freebayes
+.alert.alert-primary[
+.alert-heading[
+### Exercise
+]
+* [Freebayes](https://github.com/ekg/freebayes) is a variant caller, which takes a BAM alignment and determines how this alignment differs from the "normal" reference genome
+* Freebayes is called on the command-line as follows: `freebayes --fasta-reference h.sapiens.fasta NA20504.bam`
+* Write a new CWL tool wrapper for Freebayes that supports this command ]

+---
 ## Docker
 * We have given CWL instructions on how to *run* these tools, but not how to *get* these tools
 * For this we can use Docker